 Loss of Consortium

 If an accident results in a disabling condition that makes it impossible for you to enjoy the normal relationship with your spouse, you can file a damages claim for loss of consortium.
 However, you need to prove a valid and lawful marriage and that your spouse suffered the said damages.
 Since the loss of consortium is non-economic damage, your claim’s value will be decided at the discretion of the judge or jury.

 Some accidents can leave you scarred or permanently disfigured.
 You may recover damages in an injury claim if you endure disfigurements following a car accident.
 These damages are typically calculated based on the severity of your injuries.

-How Long Will It Take For Me To Receive Pain and Suffering Settlement?
+Q: How Long Will It Take for Me to Receive Pain and Suffering Settlement?

 Our highly experienced injury attorneys can help you recover losses resulting from a motor vehicle car accident.
 We care about our clients and provide exceptional help so that you focus on recovery.

 What to Do After Being Injured in a Car Accident

 Q: What Do I Do After an Accident?

 A: After an accident, it’s important to call the police, even if the other party wants to just exchange insurance information and their name and phone number.
 A police report is the first step in proving your case for damages, as it’s an official record of the circumstances of the accident, who was involved, and often, who was at fault.
 Police officers are trained to determine what caused traffic accidents, and you’ll need this if your car was damaged or if yourself or your passengers were hurt.

 You should also seek medical attention right away, as some injuries may not be visible right away.